cchu70/nifHupdate_extract/README.md

 ```
 4) Create Configuration File.
 Below are each label, and what they are used for.
 Those with a * are mandatory.
 The others have default values.
 - PREFIX * will be used to name all intermediate and output files and directories.
 - DBFILE * file path to your existing database in fasta format.
+The ID of each sequence is in the form `Accession;cluster;organism_name`
 - NUCCORE * file path to a text file containing file paths to all relevant (unzipped) fasta files of your local database you are searching from, even if it is a single fasta file
 - MIN_MINIMAP_ALIGNLEN Default = 200 bp.
 Minimap will drop any alignments that are below this length.
 - MIN_BLASTN_ALIGNLEN Default = 200 bp.
 Blastn will drop any alignments that are below this length.